microsoft/onnxruntime/docs/python/inference/api_summary.rst

 and implemented as optimized operator kernels for different hardware targets.
 ONNX Runtime orchestrates the execution of operator kernels via `execution providers`.
 An execution provider contains the set of kernels for a specific execution target (CPU, GPU, IoT etc).
-Without any configuration, the inference session runs on CPU.
-Other execution provides are configured using the `providers` parameter.
+Execution provides are configured using the `providers` parameter.
+Kernels from different execution providers are chosen in the priority order give in the list of providers.
+In th e example below if there is a kernel in the CUDA execution provider ONNX Runtime executes that on GPU.
+If not the kernel is executed on CPU.

 .. code-block:: python

-	session = onnxruntime.InferenceSession(model, providers=['CUDAExecutionProvider', 'CPUExecutionProvider'])
+	session = onnxruntime.InferenceSession(model,
+	                                       providers=['CUDAExecutionProvider', 'CPUExecutionProvider'])

 The list of available execution providers can be found here: `Execution Providers <https://onnxruntime.ai/docs/execution-providers>`_.